codekitchen/dinghy/README.md

 doesn't even listen on other interfaces, for example).
 We feel that this flavor of NFS sharing is safer than Vagrant's built-in solution.

-## caveats

-Containers won't be able to `chown` on volumes shared via NFS.
-This prevents the official postgres docker image from working with an NFS volume, you'll need to use a docker volume local to the VM instead.
-I'm looking for ways to fix this.

 ## built on

  - https://github.com/mitchellh/boot2docker-vagrant-box